Leboutillier History, Family Crest & Coats of Arms

 By the 15th century the family name had also branched to Lorraine in France.
 They later became Barons of the Empire and were also the Marquis of Chavigny.
 They branched to Bannes in Bourgogne and to Maigremont in Normandy of which there was a branch in Jersey on the Channel Islands.
 Other locations included Chesneye, Keromnes, Maupertois, Rance and Gautrois in Brittany, and île-de-France.

 Guillaume Boutillier, son of Jean and Marie, travelled from France to Canada in the 17th century.
 After arriving in the province of Quebec he married Angélique Guignard, daughter of Julien and Marie-Louise, at Notre-Dame on 17th March 1777.

-Important Dates for the Leboutillier family
+Early History of the Leboutillier family

 This web page shows only a small excerpt of our Leboutillier research.
 Another 99 words (7 lines of text) covering the years 1100, 1581, 1652, 1613, 1626, 1700, 1655 and 1717 are included under the topic Early Leboutillier History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Bouthillier, Bouthilliet, Bouthilliais, Bouthilliay, Bouthilliaie, Bouthillié, Bouthilliée, Bouteillier, Bouthellier, Boutilli, Le Butlier, Le Boutillier, Le Bouteillier, Boutillier and many more.